 Malware analysis demands rapid interpretation of complex detonation reports spanning filesystem, network, and process behaviours.
-While large language models (LLMs) demonstrate impressive capabilities for technical artifact interpretation, their proprietary nature, opacity, and escalating costs motivate exploration of open-weight alternatives.
-This paper investigates whether orchestrated ensembles of small language models (SLMs), i.e. models deployable on consumer-level hardware with acceptable latency, can match or exceed single LLM performance on malware analysis tasks.
-We establish baseline performances by testing 11 open-weight SLMs (with 0.6B to 8B parameters), three cyber security pre-trained models, and six frontier LLMs as solo agents on Meta’s CyberSecEval Malware Analysis benchmark.
-We then design and evaluate four orchestration architectures that embody complementary hypotheses for capability amplification: a specialised multi-agent pipeline, an adversarial debate framework, a hierarchical consultation system, and a novel hybrid architecture that combines evidence-grounded pipelines with adversarial debate reasoning.
-Our results demonstrated that orchestrated SLM ensembles can outperform frontier LLMs, with the hybrid system (Qwen3-4B with Foundation-Sec-8B) achieving 35.30% overall accuracy, surpassing the strongest single LLM baseline (Gemini 3 Pro Preview at 34.77%).
-Qualitative analysis of samples taken from the wild (UNC5142 and Lumma Stealer) confirms the hybrid system’s ability to correct reasoning errors on novel evasion techniques like EtherHiding and ClickFix.
-These findings suggest that hybrid orchestration of open-weight SLM ensembles offers a viable path to transparent, auditable, and cost-effective malware analysis systems that can outperform proprietary frontier models.
+While large language models (LLMs) demonstrate impressive capabilities for technical artifact interpretation, the opacity and escalating API costs of closed-weight frontier models motivate exploration of open-weight alternatives.
+However, many open-weight models are themselves large, demanding significant compute resources and incurring non-trivial hosting costs that place them beyond reach for resource-constrained deployments.
+This paper investigates whether orchestrated ensembles of small language models (SLMs) can match or exceed single LLM performance on malware analysis tasks.
+We established baselines by testing 11 open-weight SLMs, three cyber security pre-trained models, and six frontier LLMs on Meta’s CyberSecEval Malware Analysis benchmark.
+We then designed and evaluated four novel orchestration architectures: (i) a multi-agent pipeline that decomposes analysis into structured evidence-collection and reasoning stages, (ii) an adversarial debate framework in which two agents iteratively critique each other’s reasoning, (iii) a hierarchical consultation system that pairs a general-purpose SLM with a cyber-specialised expert model, and (iv) a hybrid architecture that combines evidence-grounded pipelines with adversarial debate reasoning.
+The hybrid system (Qwen3-4B with Foundation-Sec-8B) achieved 35.30% overall accuracy, surpassing all cyber security pre-trained model baselines (best: Llama-Primus-Nemotron-70B at 22.54%) and frontier LLM baselines without retrieved external evidence (Gemini 3 Pro Preview at 34.77%), while doing so at zero API costs, matching frontier alternatives augmented with retrieved evidence.
+Case studies on malware from the wild (UNC5142 and Lumma Stealer) confirmed the hybrid system’s ability to correct reasoning errors on novel evasion techniques such as EtherHiding and ClickFix.
+These findings suggest hybrid orchestration of open-weight SLM ensembles is a promising direction towards transparent, auditable, and cost-effective malware analysis systems.

 AI-SS